Corruption in Malaysia

-According to a 2013 public survey in Malaysia by Transparency International, a majority of the surveyed households perceived Malaysian political parties to be highly corrupt.
+According to a 2013 public survey by Transparency International, a majority of the surveyed households perceived corruption in Malaysia to be a significant problem.
 A quarter of the surveyed households consider the government's efforts in the fight against corruption to be ineffective.
 Corruption in Malaysia generally involves political connections still playing an important role in the outcome of public tenders.

-Transparency International's 2021 Corruption Perceptions Index ranks the country 62nd place out of 180 countries; the country in the Index whose public sector is perceived to be most honest is ranked 1st.

-Business executives surveyed in the World Economic Forum's Global Competitiveness Report 2013-2014 reveal that unethical behaviours of companies constitute a disadvantage for doing business in Malaysia.
 Government contracts are sometimes awarded to well-connected companies, and the policies of awarding huge infrastructure projects to selected Bumiputera companies without open tender continue to exist.

+In February 2016, Malaysia made an appearance in Time Magazine with the dubious distinction of being among a list of five countries whose corruption scandals are being highlighted.
+The magazine zoomed in on the 1Malaysia Development Berhad scandal (1MDB) and Prime Minister Najib Razak's corruption.

-On 28 July 2020, former prime minister Najib Razak was convicted on seven counts of abuse of power, money laundering and criminal breach of trust by a Malaysian High Court in relation to the 1Malaysia Development Berhad scandal.
+On 28 July 2020, Najib was convicted on seven counts of abuse of power, money laundering and criminal breach of trust by a Malaysian High Court in relation to the 1MDB scandal.
 He was sentenced to 12 years' imprisonment and fined RM210 million.

 Corruption Perceptions Index

-Malaysia had a corruption score of 48 out of 100 (high scores are less corrupt);